OxygenCobalt/Auxio/info/ARCHITECTURE.md

 PlaybackStateManager───────────────────┘
 ```

 `PlaybackStateManager` is the shared object that contains the master copy of the playback state, doing all operations on it.
-If you want to add something to the playback system, this is likely where you should add it.

 This object should ***NEVER*** be used in a UI, as it does not sanitize input and can cause major problems if a Volatile UI interacts with it.
 It's callback system is also prone to memory leaks if not cleared when done.  `PlaybackViewModel` can be used instead, as it exposes stable data and abstracted functions that UI's can use to interact with the playback state.

 `PlaybackService`'s job is to use the playback state to manage the ExoPlayer instance and also modify the state depending on system external events, such as when a button is pressed on a headset.
 It should **never** be bound to, mostly because there is no need given that `PlaybackViewModel` exposes the same data in a much safer fashion.